 The minimum grant period is 12 months and the maximum period is 24 months.

 Implementation of the postdoctoral project should commence within six months after the decision to grant the application, unless a different agreement has been negotiated with good reason.
 The grant period will commence on the date specified in the grant agreement.

 Final recipients of postdoctoral researcher grant include R&D institutions, companies or higher education institutions hiring postdoctoral researchers who have come from abroad.
 Postdoctoral researcher grant is aimed at both Estonian residents and foreign nationals who have defended their doctoral degrees at universities abroad.
 It is important that the applicant has been awarded a doctoral degree or an equivalent qualification within the past five years as of the deadline for the submission of grant applications.

 The grant period is 12-24 months.
 Implementation of the postdoctoral project should commence within six months after the decision to grant the application, unless a different agreement has been negotiated with good reason.
 The grant period will commence on the date specified in the grant agreement.
-The postdoctoral fellow has to work for the host institution during the project and with the place of work in Estonia.
+The postdoctoral fellow has to work full-time for the host institution during the project and with the place of work in Estonia.
 The Estonian Research Council is entitled to introduce additional requirements for the final recipient when announcing calls for proposals.

 Applications can be submitted via Estonian Research Portal ETIS.
 In order to fill in the application in ETIS one needs to create a personal account.
 This can be done by contacting the host institution.
 Application is successfully submitted when it is confirmed by the host institution.